 If you are in our part of the world – the Caribbean, a La Nina would be more than welcome.
 Unlike El Nino, La Nina often brings us more than usual rainfall.
-Hence, given our severe water crisis of the past three years, to not have a La Nina as “promised” would be a great disappointment.
+Given our severe water crisis of the past three years, a La Nina is being prayed for.

 Precipitation and temperature

-Year-to-date, Antigua, on average, has had more than twice the amount of rainfall than for the same period last year.
-Notwithstanding, we are still over three inches in the “red” relative to the long-term average for January-August of 647.7 mm (25.50 in).
+Year-to-date, the rainfall for Antigua is 1.3 times more than all the rainfall for 2015.
+Further, it is the wettest January-September since 2013.
+Notwithstanding, we are still over an inch in the “red” relative to the long-term average of 792.5 mm (31.2 in).

 The hurricane season

-The forecast is for a near normal season with around 15 named storms, 7 becoming hurricanes and 3 major hurricanes; this includes those already formed.
+In terms of numbers, the forecast for the season is on point as it called for around 15 named storms, 7 becoming hurricanes and 3 major hurricanes.

-Notwithstanding the forecast, we need to be fully prepared, as it only takes one hurricane to set our life and community back by decades.
-Be prudent: prepare for the worst and hope for the best!
+Notwithstanding the end of the season drawing near, we have been seriously impacted by tropical cyclones in November, recall Hurricane Lenny of 1999.
+Thus, we need to remain fully prepared, as it only takes one hurricane to set our life and community back by decades.
+Be prudent: stay prepared for the worst and hope for the best!

 The next set of outlooks will be available by November 5, 2016.